Biggleswade: Notable residents

 Notable people born in Biggleswade include John Manton, Methodist minister and founder of Newington College in Sydney, Australia and Henry Ryland, the Pre-Raphaelite painter.
 Dan Albone, inventor and cyclist, credited with making the first practical farm tractor, the Ivel Agricultural Motor also lived and worked in the town.
 Charles Penrose, radio comedian and singer of "The Laughing Policeman"; the children's author Christine Chaundler; and science fiction writer Philip E. High were all born here.
 Others include Ian Mantle, vehicle engineer and rally driver who grew up in the town; the stage and TV music director of The Muppet Show, Derek Scott; and British Olympic rower William Windham.

 Richard Walker, angling journalist, author and photographer, lived by the River Ivel in Biggleswade from 1978 until his death.
 Pam Rhodes, novelist and BBC Songs of Praise presenter, runs a boarding cattery in the town.
 Peter Kendall, Chairman of the National Farmers' Union in 2006–2014, farms land in Biggleswade.

 The "Lady Farmer" Louisa Mary Cresswell was born here in 1830 and Mary Tealby (1801–1865), founder of the Temporary Home for Lost and Starving Dogs – Battersea Dogs' Home from 1871 – is buried in St Andrew's churchyard.
-Janet Millett, author of An Australia Parsonage or, the Settler and the Savage in Western Australia, a significant historical work about life in Western Australia in the 1860s, (published by Edward Stanford, London, in January 1872), lived in The Baulk from 1886 until her passing in October 1904 and is buried in Drove Road Cemetery.
+Janet Millett, author of An Australia Parsonage or, the Settler and the Savage in Western Australia, lived in The Baulk from 1886 until her death in October 1904; she is buried in Drove Road Cemetery.

-Wally Odell, former footballer, was born in the town.

-Stevie Vincent of dance act The Adventures of Stevie V is from Biggleswade.
-Their biggest success was the UK 1989 number 2 hit "Dirty Cash (Money Talks)".
+Footballer, Wally Odell and cricketer, Reginald Ward were born in Biggleswade.
+Stevie Vincent of dance act The Adventures of Stevie V, who achieved success with the hit single "Dirty Cash (Money Talks)", is from the town.